ddnet/ddnet/CONTRIBUTING.md

 ### Methods with default arguments should be avoided

+Default arguments tend to break soon, if you have multiple you have to specify each even if you only want to change the last one.

 ### Method overloading should be avoided

+Try finding descriptive names instead.

 ### Class member variables should be initialized where they are declared